expo/expo/docs/pages/guides/sharing-preview-releases.md

 To share your application to Android devices, you must build an APK (Android application package file) of your project.
 APKs can be installed directly to an Android device over USB, by downloading the file over the web or through an email or chat app, once the user accepts the security warning for installing an app that has not gone through Play Store review.
 AAB (Android app bundle) binaries of your application must be distributed through the Play Store.

-### Ad Hoc Distribution on iOS
+### iOS Ad Hoc Distribution

 Apple offers [Ad Hoc provisioning profiles](https://help.apple.com/xcode/mac/current/#/dev7ccaf4d3c) to distribute your app to test devices once they have been registered to your Apple Developer account.
 This method requires a paid Apple Developer account and that account will only be able to use this method to distribute